Bolivarian National Intelligence Service: United States

+Chile

+On February 21, 2024, SEBIN allegedly kidnapped the Venezuelan dissident and former army member Ronald Ojeda from his apartment in Santiago de Chile.
+Ojeda had received political asylum in Chile in 2023.

 Operations

-SEBIN operates from two headquarters; El Helicoide the original headquarters of the agency, and "La Tumba", its second and more updated facility.
+SEBIN operates from two headquarters; El Helicoide the original headquarters of the agency.
+Its second and more updated facility at Plaza Venezuela, where La Tumba (The Tomb) is located.

 This federal entity could be considered the only security agency in Venezuela that never participates in any direct involvement with the general public.
 SEBIN doesn't patrol the public roads, arrest civilians, or do regular law enforcement work like police departments and doesn't participate in any police raids, joint task forces, or operations not related to the ministry of interior and justice.
 It is an agency that combines their counterparts of the FBI, CIA, Secret Service, and US Marshal core work, such as counterterrorism, intelligence, counterintelligence, government investigations, and background investigations and provides protection/escort for high-ranking government officials, among other federally mandated duties.
 Officers of this agency are rarely seen in public wearing their full black uniforms; they can be seen providing protection within a few federal buildings throughout the country.